TimScherr/KIT-GE-3-Cell-Segmentation-for-CTC/README.md

-# KIT-Sch-GE 2021 Segmentation
+# KIT-Sch-GE (2) Segmentation

-Distance-transform-prediction-based segmentation method used for our submission to the 6th edition of the [ISBI Cell Tracking Challenge](http://celltrackingchallenge.net/) 2021 ([Team KIT-Sch-GE](http://celltrackingchallenge.net/participants/KIT-Sch-GE/)).
+Distance-transform-prediction-based segmentation method used for our submission to the 6th edition of the [ISBI Cell Tracking Challenge](http://celltrackingchallenge.net/) 2021 as team [KIT-Sch-GE (2)](http://celltrackingchallenge.net/participants/KIT-Sch-GE/)):

 ![Segmentation Overview Image](documentation/segmentation_overview.png)